Avereniect/AVEL/README.md

 corresponding operations on `T` with some notable exceptions:
-* Explicit conversions must be made to convert a `avel::Vector<T, N>` object to a `avel::Vector<U, N>` object even if there is an implicit conversion from `T` to `U`.
+* Explicit conversions must be made to convert a `avel::Vector<T, N>` object to a `avel::Vector<U, N>` object even if there is an implicit conversion from `T` to `U` (Note that only signed/unsigned and identity conversions are currently implemented).
 * Signed integer overflow and underflow in the case of addition, subtraction, and multiplication is well-defined to exhibit the behavior expected of integers with a twos-complement representation.
-* Dividing by zero will not throw an error, but the result of the corresponding lane will be undefined.
 * Shifting integers by amounts equal to the number of bits they contain is well-defined to continue to shift in zeros or ones.
 The behavior of shifting by larger amounts or by negative amounts is unspecified for performance reasons.
 * Comparisons on vectors perform element-wise comparisons and hence return vector mask objects.
-The functions `avel::all`, `avel::any`, `avel::count`, and `avel::none` may be used on masks to produce a scalar boolean value.
+The functions `avel::all`, `avel::any`, `avel::count`, and `avel::none` may be used on mask object to produce a scalar boolean value.
 * Conversions to/from bool are replaced with equivalent conversions to/from vector masks